Jeff Adrien

-Jeff Adrien (born February 10, 1986) is an American professional basketball player for San Lorenzo de Almagro of the Liga Nacional de Básquet, Argentina.
-He formerly served as captain for the University of Connecticut Huskies, where he played as a power forward.
+Jeff Adrien (born February 10, 1986) is an American professional basketball player for the Piratas de Quebradillas of the Puerto Rican National Basketball League (BSN).

+Adrian played power forward at University of Connecticut Huskies where he was named to the 2008 First Team All-Big East Conference, team captain in the 2008–2009, and made it to the Final Four of the 2009 NCAA Division I Championship.

+Initially, he was not selected in the 2009 NBA draft but signed with Spanish league's Leite Río Breogán.
+Between 2010-2014, Adrien found playing time with the D-League Rio Grande Valley Vipers, the Houston Rockets, and the Minnesota Timberwolves, although he played for Itay's Benetton Treviso during 2011 NBA lockout.
+In 2015, he played briefly with the Guangdong Southern Tigers of the Chinese Basketball Association and three preseason games with the New Orleans Pelicans.

+Adrien played in Italy from 2016 - 2020.
+First with Bnei Herzliya of the Israeli Premier League, where he received top honours and played in the 2016-2017 All-Star game.
+After Bnei Herzliya was relegated at the end of the 2018-2019 season, Adrien played for Ironi Nahariya for the 2019–20 season.
+Since 2024, he has played with the Quebradillas Pirates in Puerto Rican national premier league.

 High school career

-Adrien attended Brookline High School in Brookline, Massachusetts.
+Adrien was born and raised in Brookline, Massachusetts, and is of Haitian descent.
+He attended Brookline High School in Brookline.
 He rose to the varsity level as a sophomore on Brookline's state finalist team that year.
 As a senior, Adrien's team again reached the state championship.

 After his graduation (2004), Adrien attended Brewster Academy in Wolfeboro for a postgraduate year, playing in the Amateur Athletic Union, before entering the University of Connecticut on a full scholarship.

 College career

 Adrien played power forward for the University of Connecticut Huskies.
 In the 2007–2008 NCAA season, Adrien was named to the 2008 First Team All-Big East Conference, leading the team in points (14.8 ppg) and rebounds (9.7 rpg).
 As team captain in the 2008–2009 NCAA men's basketball season, Adrien averaged 13.7 ppg, and 10 rebounds per game, constituting a rare double-double average.
 In 2009, The Huskies made it to the Final Four of the 2009 NCAA Men's Division I Basketball Championship, before losing to the Michigan State Spartans.
 Adrien finished his college career with over 1,600 points and 1,100 rebounds.

 As for style of play, Adrien said in an interview that he feels the best attributes that he brings to the game are his "leadership, rebounding, toughness, and the ability to score over taller guys".
 Adrien indeed demonstrated potential as a rebounder over taller players in the NBA pre-draft measurements; despite measuring shorter than average for a power forward for the NBA draft at 6'6.5" with shoes on, Adrien's wingspan measures an outstanding 7'2" and he weighed in at a formidable 236 lbs.